avito-tech/go-transaction-manager/README.md

 ## Contribution

-1. To local development sync dependencies by `make go.work.sync`.
+1. To local development sync dependencies use `make go.work.sync`.
 2. After finalizing of changes bump up version in all drivers.

 * To install all dependencies use `make go.mod.tidy` or `make go.mod.vendor`.